-Let us return to the contents of the Nobel Prize speech: in \citeyear{DPG1951}, Physikalische Bl\"atter (the journal of the Verband Deutscher Physikalischer Gesellschaften, at that time the intermediate organization of the Deutsche Physikalische Gesellschaft) published articles on recently awarded Nobel Prizes in Physics \citep{DPG1951}.
+Let us return to the contents of the Nobel Prize speech: in \citeyear{DPG1951}, Physikalische Bl\"atter\footnote{This was the journal of the Verband Deutscher Physikalischer Gesellschaften, at that time the intermediate organization of the Deutsche Physikalische Gesellschaft.} published articles on recently awarded Nobel Prizes in Physics \citep{DPG1951}.
 Among them was the Nobel Prize 1948, awarded to P. M. S. Blackett.
-This prompted a comment by Theodor Heiting (see appendix \ref{ap:bio}) and a reply by Werner Heisenberg \citep{HeitingHeisenberg1952}.
-Heiting claimed that he had discovered positron annihilation even earlier than the mentioned Joliot and Thibaud.
-Heisenberg, whom Heiting thanked in his publications for his counselling and persistent interest in his work, replied that he could dimly remember a conversation with Heiting and a Mr Messerschmidt\footnote{This was almost certainly \href{http://www.catalogus-professorum-halensis.de/messerschmidt-wilhelm.html}{Wilhelm Messerschmidt} \citep[see also][]{Bruecheetal1966}, who was also a member of Gerhard Hoffmann's group in Halle in the early 1930s.}, and that he was happy about Heiting's confirmation of Dirac's theory \citep{HeitingHeisenberg1952}\footnote{Apparently, Heiting got a private lecture by Werner Heisenberg on Dirac's ``hole'' theory.
-Evidence of further communication between Heiting and Heisenberg does not seem to be available.}.
+This prompted a comment by Theodor Heiting and a reply by Werner Heisenberg \citep{HeitingHeisenberg1952}.
+Heiting claimed that he had discovered positron annihilation even earlier than Joliot and Thibaud.
+Heisenberg, whom Heiting thanked in his publications for his counselling and persistent interest in his work, replied that he could dimly remember a conversation with Heiting and a Mr Messerschmidt\footnote{This was almost certainly \href{http://www.catalogus-professorum-halensis.de/messerschmidt-wilhelm.html}{Wilhelm Messerschmidt} \citep[see also][]{Bruecheetal1966}, who, like Heiting, was a member of Gerhard Hoffmann's group in Halle in the early 1930s.}, and that he was happy about Heiting's confirmation of Dirac's theory \citep{HeitingHeisenberg1952}\footnote{Apparently, Heiting got a private lecture by Werner Heisenberg on Dirac's ``hole'' theory.
+I have not found other sources regarding the communication between Heiting and Heisenberg}.
 Heisenberg remarked that it might have been possible that also other physicists before Heiting mentioned positron annihilation radiation, or made it experimentally probable.
 However, he could not find any evidence for that, and subsequently Heiting should be named as the discoverer of positron annihilation radiation.